 If there’s one thing that’s universally accepted as “security theater,” it’s the requirement to sign a receipt when using a credit card.
 What was this supposed to do?
 I imagine there was a time when a clerk would compare your signature on the receipt with the one on your card to confirm your identity.
 Because, you know, all clerks are actually undercover handwriting experts.

-Once you were able to buy things over the phone using your credit card (don’t lie, I know you purchased something from QVC or HSN), it was becoming evident that the signature was no longer a necessary part of the transaction.
-There were the hold-outs who still wanted to think their cards were secure, so they started writing “SEE ID” on the back of their cards.
+Once you could buy things over the phone using your credit card (don’t lie, I know you purchased something from QVC or HSN), it was becoming evident that the signature was no longer a necessary part of the transaction.
+The holdouts still wanted to think their cards were secure, so they started writing “SEE ID” on the back of their cards.
 The problem was, it wasn’t stolen physical cards that were the problem.
 We just didn’t know that at the time.

 Online purchases should have been the death knell for the signature verification portion of retail purchases, but the practice remained.
 Well, it remained in the U.S.